zentrocdot/wapscan/README.md

 ### List of things to do

+<p align="justify">This has to be done:</p>

 1. Review the code on problems, typing errors and bugs
 2. Improvement of the code
 3. Optimisation of the code
-4. Catch message "No scan results" from interface
-5. Add a command line evaluation using getopt
+4. Add a command line evaluation using getopt
-6. Add used hardware device to output in terminal window
+5. Add used hardware device to output in terminal window

+<p align="justify">This has to be checked:</p>

+8. Catch error message "No scan results" from interface
+5. Catch error message "Interface doesn't support scanning : Device or resource busy" from interface

 ### Further things to do